reasonml/reason/src/README.md

 ### Debugging Grammar Conflicts

-Run the main parser through Menhir with the `--explain` flag to have it print out details about the conflict. `menhir src/reason_parser.mly --explain`.
-The debug information can be found at `src/reason_parser.conflicts`.
+Run the main parser through Menhir with the `--explain` flag to have it print out details about the conflict. `menhir --explain src/reason-parser/reason_parser.mly`.
+The debug information can be found at `src/reason-parser/reason_parser.conflicts`.

 ### Debugging the Parser State at Runtime